sillsdev/ptx2pdf/docs/documentation/diglot.md

 ## Easy solutions to common problems

 ### Avoiding mismatched titles
 Sometimes the title or section headers can be misaligned.
 Seen by, for instance a book title being out of place by quarter of a line.
 This is because the main program adjusts the title spacing in ways that the diglot code cannot discover (yet?).
-It is most noticable in book titles, but can also occur in multi-line section headings.
+It is most noticeable in book titles, but can also occur in multi-line section headings.
 The cause is normally that one side contains a taller letter than the other side, or a letter that descends below the line further.

 If that's the case, and say one side has no descenders and the other contains a 'p', then the nasty work-around is to add ```\dstrut p``` to the side which has no 'p'. ```\dstrut```  swallows the letter that comes after it and replaces it with a non-visible object of zero width, exactly as high and deep as the letter it destroyed.